 Step 2: Legalisation of your document

-Have your document and, if applicable, the translation legalised with an apostille.
+Have your document and, if applicable, the translation legalised with a (digital e-)apostille.

-You can get an apostille from the Kazakhstani authorities.
+On the e-gov site of the Kazakhstani authorities you can read how to get an e-apostille.
+You can get a normal apostille from the Kazakhstani authorities as well.
 See the Hague Conference on Private International Law (HCCH) website for contact details.

 Once your document has been legalised it is fit for use in the Netherlands.